All Episodes

 You really want to go there?

-I mean, I was assuming you were, because that's what happens.
+I mean, I was assuming you were because that's what happens.

 I was not planning on the woods at all.

-We're staying out of the woods saying okay, where are we going?
+We're staying out of the woods today.

-No, the woods, I would well, the woods is simple.
+Well, the woods is simple.

-If I ever got to a point where I was conscious and I knew it was over, uh-huh, I would throw one hell of a big party.
+If I ever got to a point where I was conscious and I knew it was over, I would throw one hell of a big party.

 Again, assuming I'm physically able to do it.

-Okay, and I would then say my goodbyes.
+And I would then say my goodbyes.

-I want to be remembered alive, not you know, this disintegrating person in a bed that you know needs his diapers changed.
+I want to be remembered alive, not, you know, this disintegrating person in a bed that, you know, needs his diapers changed.

 And that happens to people.

-I, you know, and I was involved in taking care of elderly people in my life.
+And I was involved in taking care of elderly people in my life.

 I didn't mind doing it at all.

-And it's hard, hard on families, et cetera.
+And it's hard, hard on families, etc.

 I don't want to be a burden at that point, nor do I want to be remembered that way.